What is Amblyopia?

 How many hours per day patching is enough when treating amblyopia?

-The mainstay of treating amblyopia is patching of the dominant (good) eye, either full or part-time during waking hours.
 The prescribed number of hours of patching will depend on the visual acuity in the amblyopic eye and whether treatment has been successful in the past.
 Your doctor will prescribe the appropriate time for you.

 How long does amblyopia patching therapy take to work?

 Although vision improvement frequently occurs within weeks of beginning patching treatment, optimal results often take many months.
 Once vision has been improved, less (maintenance) patching or periodic use of atropine eyedrops may be required to keep the vision from slipping or deteriorating.
-This maintenance treatment may be advisable for several months to years.
+This maintenance treatment may be needed for several months to years.

 During which activities should patching be performed?